 When a Google Cast receiver is detected the player will automatically display a casting icon (as part of a player module).
 A dedicated user interface has been designed within Radiant Media Player to support remote controlling of media content when casting is engaged.

 Since Radiant Media Player 4.7.0 we have published a custom Cast Application Framework (CAF) receiver app to Google which is used by default by the player.
-Further customisation of this CAF app receiver, including support for DRM and video ads, is possible and start-point examples have been published on GitHub.
+Further customisation of this CAF app receiver, including support for DRM, is possible and start-point examples have been published on GitHub.

 Assistance for setting up a Chromecast device can be found here.